 If you do your first dive with an old well-worn suit followed by a dive in a brand new wetsuit you will need to adjust your weight.

 Wetsuits come in different thicknesses.
 These range from the thinnest are 1mm lycra suits up to full 9 mm thick neoprene.
-The reason for the different thickness is for thermal protection.
+The reason for the different thicknesses is for thermal protection.

 The fact is that water conducts heat very quickly, and can hypothermia much more quickly when fully underwater.
 Hypothermia occurs when your body loses heat faster than it can produce heat.
 The deeper you dive the colder it will get.